Human Trafficking and Slavery

 The law also prohibits and punishes attempts and conspiracies relating to human trafficking.
 It orders the forfeit of any property used in violation of the law as well as any proceeds from the act.
 The law includes clauses for the mandatory payment of restitution to the victim for the full amount of their losses, as determined by the court.

-Human trafficking charges are punished severely and can include prison terms, fines, and restitution.
-A sophisticated legal defense can help.
-Contact a local attorney for a free initial case assessment to learn how they can help plan your defense.
+Human trafficking charges are punished very severely and can include prison terms, fines, and restitution.
+A sophisticated legal defense can help you defend against these or other criminal charges.
+Contact an experienced, local criminal defense attorney today to learn how they can help plan your defense.